NoriSte/working-software-mastering-ui-testing/transcription.md

 Here you can see the result in terms of duration of the test.
 Less than two seconds for the same test.
 Obviously, this test is not a full E2E one, it's a UI integration test.
 I replaced the real server with a static fixture.
 Watch the test code, Cypress allows us not only to intercept and wait for the AJAX request but to stub it too!
 Every time that the front-end will make the AJAX call, Cypress acts as a server and responds immediately with the content of the fixture.
 That get the test running so fast!
 The AJAX call takes zero time and we do not need to seed the data in advance anymore.

 You could see the static fixtures that the front-end is going to receive here.
-To make the static fixtures reliable, you have to ask your back-ender to export them from his own tests or his PostMan configuration.
+To make the static fixtures reliable, you have to ask your back-end colleague to export them from his own tests or his PostMan configuration.
 But it allows us to run our test independently, no more server dependencies, no more network issues, no more slow tests.
 We have a centralized way to communicate with the back-enders and some blazing fast tests.

+Remember: write a few E2E tests, just for the front-end happy path, not for every existing path.

 # 04